twg/frontend-scaffolding/readme.md

   .grid-1of2 lorem ipusm...
 ```

+##### Changing Grid Based-on Breakpoint

+As the scaffolding grid is responsive, you'll likeley need to alter the grid based on a particular breakpoint.
+To do this, simply append the name of the breakpoint to the grid item class like so: `.grid-1of4.grid-1of1--palm`.

 ##### Grid Modifiers

 The grid supports a number of optional modifiers that can be applied to `.grid` to adjust the formatting of the grid.
 These include: